eric-spoerner/Pewlett-Hackard-Analysis/README.md

 ### Output files

-* `Data/retirement_titles.csv` - Contains the full list of all employees born in this window along with every title they have held during their tenure.
+* `retirement_titles.csv` - Contains the full list of all employees born in the years **1952-1955** along with every title they have held during their tenure.
-* `Data/unique_titles.csv` - Contains the list from the above, but reduced to one entry per employee, containing their current title.
+* `unique_titles.csv` - Contains the list from the above, but reduced to one entry per employee, containing their current title.
-* `Data/retiring_titles.csv` - The final results, containing the values from `unique_titles.csv`, counted by specific title.
+* `retiring_titles.csv` - The final results, counting the number of each specific job title eligible for retirement as identified in `unique_titles.csv`.
-* `Data/mentorship_eligibility.sql` - List of all employees eligible for the mentorship program.
+* `mentorship_eligibility.csv` - List of all employees eligible for the mentorship program.
+* `mentorship_by_title.csv` - Lists all candidates for mentorship program by title, compares with count of eligible retirees by same titles, and determines a ratio of retiree to mentee.
+* `employee_age.csv` - Age in years of all employees as of January 8, 2022.
+* `aggregate_age_statistics.csv` - Top-line summary data of company-wide employee age.
+* `emp_age_by_dept.csv` - Average employee age per department.

 ### Transformation